MicrosoftDocs/ATADocs/ATPDocs/playbook-lab-overview.md

 ---
 title: Microsoft Defender for Identity Security Alert lab  overview
-description: This overview describes the four parts of the Microsoft Defender for Identity Security Alert lab for simulating threats for detection by Defender for Identity. ms.date: 10/26/2020 ms.topic: overview
+description: This overview describes the four parts of the Microsoft Defender for Identity Security Alert lab for simulating threats for detection by Defender for Identity. ms.date: 12/14/2022 ms.topic: overview
 ---

 # Microsoft Defender for Identity security alert lab overview

 Want to test specific Defender for Identity alerts?
-Find a some examples of Defender for Identity alerts and how to trigger them in [Playbook samples for Microsoft Defender for Identity](playbooks.md).
+Find examples of Defender for Identity alerts and how to trigger them in [Attack simulations for Microsoft Defender for Identity](playbooks.md).

 If you want to learn how to set up your Defender for Identity environment, and test it with a few alerts?
 Then continue reading this overview.